pzerger/supplemental/CISSP/agreements.md

 An **Enterprise License Agreement (ELA)** is a contract between a software vendor and an enterprise customer that allows the customer to license software or services on a large scale across the entire organization.
 ELAs provide volume discounts in exchange for a commitment to use that vendor's products exclusively or at a minimum percentage for a set period of time, typically 3-5 years.

 ELAs are commonly used by large organizations to simplify license management, budgeting, and negotiations with major software vendors.

-## Mutual assistance agreement (MAA)

-A **mutual assistance agreement (MAA)** is an agreement between two or more organizations, often in the same industry or region, to provide assistance to each other in the event of an emergency or business disruption.
-This may include sharing physical resources, technical skills and support, cybersecurity assistance, or other capabilities needed to continue critical business functions.

-MAAs help improve resilience and incident response, so they are commonly used for business continuity planning and organizational security.
-Industries like energy, finance, and healthcare frequently use MAAs to agree on aid in scenarios like power outages, cyber attacks, or other crises that could impact operations.

 ## Memorandum Of Agreement (MOA)